SamG-Coder/nntc/README.md

 The `nntc_encode` tool (for Windows or Linux) compresses a PBR material texture set of up to six 24-bpp textures into **two mipmapped latent planes and (typically) a few dozen fitted matrix coefficients**.
 It outputs two `.dds` textures, or three when the full-resolution latent plane has three or four channels.
-A pixel shader decodes the whole material back from **two ordinary `Sample()` calls**, or three when the full-resolution plane has three or four channels, and one matrix multiply of a few dozen to a few hundred multiply-accumulates per pixel for the whole material (the count is in [How it works](#how-it-works-briefly), below).
+A pixel shader decodes the whole material back from **two ordinary `Sample()` calls**, or three when the full-resolution plane has three or four channels, and one matrix multiply of a few dozen to a few hundred multiply-accumulates per pixel (a GEMV-plus-bias operation) for the whole material (the count is in [How it works](#how-it-works-briefly), below).
 No runtime library, no decompression at load, no neural inference: the files are standard mipmapped `.dds`
 (BC4 / BC5 and 8-bit) and a `.json` containing the fitted bilinear model's decoder coefficients.